apache/druid/docs/multi-stage-query/index.md

 Check out the [INSERT with rollup example query](./msq-example-queries.md#insert-with-rollup) to see this feature in action.

-Druid needs information for aggregating measures of different segments while working with Pivot and compaction tasks.
+Druid needs information for aggregating measures of different segments to compact.
 For example, to aggregate `count("col") as example_measure`, Druid needs to sum the value of `example_measure` across the segments.
 This information is stored inside the metadata of the segment.
 For the SQL-based ingestion, Druid only populates the aggregator information of a column in the segment metadata when: